aadilbanaras1844/node-challenge-wakecap/README.md

 - Reports
     * Report will me emailed to site's email, at 10:00pm ( as per timezone of site ).
+    * Report will contain just stringify json of stats of workers ,
+    * Email could be delayed as I used free mailtrap to send email, but if needed that can be replace with gmail or other smtp to work well.

 - System